25 May 2022

 As you can see, you don’t just get links to the various websites that sell the toy.

-Amazon shows star ratings and customer reviews.
+Amazon shows star ratings and prices.

 Valuable pieces of information, right?